 Although Brand message and hashtag usage remained consistent throughout the posts, this is one of the greatest influencer marketing examples that influencers were given room to create personalized messages and add creativity to the campaign.

-GoPro is among brands that work with influencers to fuel its content with great marketing strategies.
+GoPro is among the brands that work with influencers to fuel its content with great marketing strategies.
 During the COVID-19 pandemic, GoPro launched the #HomePro challenge for people who were stuck indoors.

 GoPro urged people to post their most creative videos to social media for a chance to win one of its Hero8 Black or Max cameras and a five-year subscription to its GoPro Plus service, per an announcement.